 Here's an easy adorable quilt pattern that is suitable for children's and baby quilts.

-For this quilt, I decided to use this sweet elephant-print fabric that I had in my stash for some time (before my son outgrows such baby-ish print!).
+The focus fabric of this quilt is this sweet elephant-print fabric.
 To coordinate with that main elephant-print fabric, I used a combination of a pin-dot and plain fabrics in a bubblegum colour palette.
 For the back, I used minky dots.

 My Fabric Pulls for the Bubbly Checkerboard Quilt

-I wanted this quilt to be a throw that my son can use outside the bedroom, so it was never going to be a large quilt.
+I wanted this quilt to be a throw, so it was never going to be a large quilt.
 But I also really wanted to use up as much of that elephant-print fabric as possible, so the quilt turned out to be about 155 cm x 155 cm - slightly larger than regular-sized throw.